This week, I discuss distracting arguments: what they are, why people use them, and how you can overcome them.

 2) Acknowledge that the goal is to moralize

-People discuss distracting discussions so they’ll seem better than their neighbors.
+People discuss distracting arguments so they’ll seem better than their neighbors.
 For example, people will moralize about the government’s responsibility to the poor or the importance of altruism.
 But the government doesn’t care about the poor, middle class, or most vulnerable.
 A casual glance at history and politics proves that.
-And altruism isn’t possible.
+And altruism is impossible.
 Why discuss it?
 So one can seem better than their peers.

 No one is an altruist, and everyone knows the government doesn’t care about people.
-Instead of discussing how the individual can make positive changes in others’ lives, people love to abstract.
+People love to abstract instead of discussing how the individual can make positive changes in others’ lives.
 Most people have pointless discussions to avoid rolling up their sleeves and working.

 You have to see the moralizing in distracting arguments and refuse to participate yourself.
 When you think you or someone is moralizing, simply ask the question: “What cost are you personally willing to pay to resolve this situation?”